Skip to main content

 How can I find out if I have celiac disease?

 I often see patients who are concerned about gluten sensitivity or celiac disease.
 Indeed, that is a common problem and many people do feel better if they removed processed foods, and gluten in particular, from their diet.
+The problem is that it matters how you go about investigating your body's response to gluten.

 What is celiac disease?